linuxdeepin/deepin-manual/manual-assets/professional/deepin-phone-master/en_US/index.md

    >![notes](icon/notes.svg)Notes:
    >
-   >  - Above path is for your reference only as the path directory might differ by their names.
+   >  - Above path is for your reference only as the path directory might differ by their names for different phone devices.
 Navigate your phone to get more detailed information.
    >  - Once **Developer Options** screen is enabled on your phone, please keep it on so you can proceed to step 5 directly every time when you use Phone Master.

 2. Connect your phone to your computer with a USB cable and run Phone Master on your computer.